sara-sabr/ITStrategy/_pages/en/ux-maturity.md

 **The outcomes factor** highlights the result of UX research and design if there is any in the organization.
 Overall, for the outcomes factor, the branch level is 3.75 (~4)/6, which is **structured**.
 Most teams scored around level 4/6 for the outcomes factor, which is structured level.

 ## Level of UX Maturity in IITB

 According to [Nielsen Norman group](https://www.nngroup.com/articles/ux-maturity-stage-3/), when UX maturity is level 3, emergent, the organization sees more UX work happening across teams, but efforts are generally low-budget, unstable, and do not align to any organization-wide strategy.
 A limited number of UX-specific roles exists, and they are left to function without centralized UX resources and frameworks.
 Understanding of UX value varies across teams and user-centered methods are applied inconsistently.
 Although some teams prioritizing UX may see the benefits and results of their efforts, most leaders still need convincing.
-For the most part, UX is still seen as “nice to have” and it is often the first to go when tradeoffs must be made.
+For the most part, UX is still seen as “nice to have” and it is often the first to go when trade-offs must be made.
 Based on results received, each division’s level of UX maturity scores an average of level 3.5 (~3)/6.
 IITB’s level of maturity is based on 4 main factors in average scores at level 3.5 (~3)/6 as well.

 ### Advantages and disadvantages of being at level 3, emergent